Welcome to ACEP’s Clinical Emergency Data Registry

 What is the cost of CEDR participation?

-A standardized Data Processing fee is applied, which is relative to the annual visit volume for each particular ED.
+- A standard Data Processing Fee is applied, which is relative to the annual visit volume for each particular ED.

-Additionally, an Annual Provider Fee for each participating provider (including advanced practice/midlevel providers), though this fee is waived if a provider is or becomes an ACEP members, provider groups that enroll for 100% club membership, and members of associated organizations (i.e.: SEMPA) for advanced practice/midlevel providers.
+- Annual Clinician Fee is incurred for each participating clinician (including advanced practice/ midlevel clinicians).
+This fee is waived if a clinician is or becomes an ACEP member, a clinician group qualifies for 100% club membership, or if advanced practice/midlevel clinicians are members of associated organizations (i.e.: SEMPA) for advanced practice/midlevel providers.

-More information on the cost of CEDR participation will be provided during the contracting process.
+- Additional information regarding the cost of CEDR participation will be provided during the onboarding process, however to learn more, please feel free to EMAIL US TODAY.

 CEDR Sign Up Demo